BluestormDNA/Kocoboy/README.md

 Yes you can, but you shouldn't.
 There are a lot of other more capable emulators out there.
 This is just a personal project to play with Kotlin Multiplatform / Compose Multiplatform

-- Why are the previews of composables on androidMain instead of commonMain?

-Because @Preview annotations on Android Studio only works there.

 - Why parts of the core code use unsigned while others use signed masking?

 Never been a fan of Kotlin approach to unsigned.
 When you add limited infix bitwise operators to the mix you end on quite messy code.